Reducing or eliminating meat and animal products is an action you can take that will help save our shared home.

 Replacing livestock products with plant based alternatives may be our best strategy for reversing climate change.

 Shifting to a mostly vegetarian diet, or even simply cutting down meat consumption to within accepted health guidelines, would make a large dent in greenhouse gases.
+Reducing methane emissions from all major sources, including animal agriculture, is our best chance to slow climate change over the next 20 years.

 Coral reefs, shellfish, and top predators such as tuna could be devastated as human carbon-dioxide emissions continue to acidify the world's oceans.